2012maymadness/2012maymadness/README.md

 > "What do you mean by hyperactive?" it means i cant stfu.
 Quite literally...
 0_o (I'm a big yapper, okay.)

 > Away / Busy are the only statuses that i typically use.
 IWC(caution) If i have busy on.
 > Neutral about most ships, just do not force ships onto me.
-Same with headcanons.
+Same with goes with headcanons.

-> My patreon has more info if you'd like to know more about me.!
+> My patreon/pronouns page has more info if you'd like to know more about me.!
 Make sure you check the date updated - as i don't update it *that* frequently... whoops?
 >
 > I neglect using tone tags most of the time, unless i feel like it is needed.
 Yes, my grammar is PRETTY bad *especially* during interactions at docks, so you don't need to tell me twice.
 Sorry in advance.
 >